In this article:

-- Retrigger delay (days): The minimum days of sending subsequent resending of this email to the same user.
+- Re-trigger delay (days): The minimum days of subsequent resending of this email to the same user.

-- Never retrigger: Should this trigger never send emails to the same user twice?
+- Never re-trigger: If checked, this trigger will send emails to the same user only once.

-- Send emails daily at xxx local time: When should this email be sent to the recipients?
+- Send emails daily at xxx local time: When this email will be sent to the recipients.

 Step 4: Review

-The final step is to review the email settings and activate the email trigger.
-You can send a preview to yourself before turning on the email trigger.
+The final step is to preview the email and activate the email trigger.
+You can select a user from the recipient list to preview the email message and send a preview to yourself before activating the email trigger.

-You can manage, monitor and view the email trigger results on the "Triggers" section of the "Email Center".
+You can manage, monitor and view the email trigger status on the "Triggers" page of the "Email Center".

 - Priority: The priority of the trigger.

-- Started: The date when the trigger started.
+- Start Date: The date when the trigger first started.